Controller#

 pattern

-# Rumble the V5 Controller to the pattern short-short-long-long.
+# Rumble the Controller with a short-short-long-long pattern

 Usage: